ibm-build-lab/terraform-ibm-cloud-pak/examples/Db2/README.md

 For instructions to run using the local Terraform Client on your local machine go [here](../Using_Terraform.md).

+### Resources Required
+-   1 worker node
+-   Cores: 5.7 (2 for the Db2 engine and 3.7 for Db2 auxiliary services)
+-   Memory: 10.4 GiB (4 GiB for the Db2 engine and 6.4 GiB for Db2 auxiliary services)

 ### Download required license files

-Download required license files from [IBM Internal Software Download](https://w3-03.ibm.com/software/xl/download/ticket.wss) or [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/) into the  `../../modules/db2/files` folder on your local computer.
+Download required license file from [IBM Internal Software Download](https://w3-03.ibm.com/software/xl/download/ticket.wss) or [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/) into the  `../../modules/db2/files` folder on your local computer.
 ```bash
 DB2:
 Part Number : CNB21ML
 Filename    : DB2_AWSE_Restricted_Activation_11.5.zip
 ```

-## Provisioning this module in a Terraform Script
+### Set the desired values in the terraform.tfvars file

 ```hcl
 ibmcloud_api_key             = "************"